What exactly is death tech?

 is a method of preparing a dead human body for its final disposition.
 And like cremation, it’s a process that reduces human remains to bone fragments.
 But instead of flame, Alkaline Hydrolysis uses water and an alkali solution of potassium hydroxide (KOH) commonly found in household products, which when heated, dissolves the body, leaving behind bone fragments and a sterile liquid.
 Alkaline hydrolysis is the natural process a body undergoes after burial, which can take up to 25 years.
 Green Cremation essentially accelerates this natural process to 2-3 hours in a very quiet, controlled environment. via Funeral Consumer Alliance

-I explained the process in an early version of Ask a Mortician – Liquefying Bodies
+I explained the process in an early version of Ask a Mortician – Liquefying Bodies,and more recently in this video, where I visit an aquamation facility for pets and discuss the process in more detail.

 Learn why it may well be the future of death care in Why Alkaline Hydrolysis is a Green Alternative.

 We are laying the groundwork so that someday, people will be able to choose recomposition instead of cremation or burial.
-Eventually, we hope there will be places in our cities where we can return our loved ones to the earth naturally. via Urban Death Project
+Eventually, we hope there will be places in our cities where we can return our loved ones to the earth naturally.
+Via Recompose.

 But is composting the dead safe?
 Absolutely, we’ve been doing it with livestock for years.